 Local Safety / High Risk Rural Roads

-- Typically addresses New Jersey Department of Transportation (NJDOT) derived high priority crash locations on County or Local Roadways
+Addresses New Jersey Department of Transportation (NJDOT) derived high priority crash locations on county or local roadways.

-- Projects must be quick-fix, supported with detailed crash data analyses (utilizing the American Association of State Highway and Transportation Officials Highway Safety Manual), and have minimal or no environmental or cultural resource impacts (eligible for programmatic Categorical Exclusions or self-certified Categorical Exclusions from the Federal Highway Administration)
+Detailed crash data analyses (utilizing the American Association of State Highway and Transportation Officials Highway Safety Manual) and minimal or no environmental or cultural resource impacts (eligible for programmatic Categorical Exclusions or self-certified Categorical Exclusions from the Federal Highway Administration).